First Word (Part 1)

 Yes, if our way were sheikh-hood, there would [only] be a single rank or there would exist limited ranks.
 There would be multiple capacities nominated for that [single] rank.
 There could [thus] be an envious self-centeredness.
 However, our way is brotherhood.
 A brother cannot be a father to his brother, he cannot take upon himself the position of a [spiritual] guide.
 The rank [found] in brotherhood is broad.
 It cannot be a cause for envious overcrowding.
 At most, a brother will be an assistant and a supporter to his brother; he will complete his [brother’s] service.
 (Flashes p.
 205-206)

 Before moving on, we need to clarify what “soul” means in the author’s book.
 The Arabic language contains many words which do not exist in English.
 Some meanings might thus be slightly altered with translation.
 There are two distinct words “nafs” and “rooh” which are both translated as “soul” in English.
 The word rooh is the same as the English word for soul.
 Nafs, however, is slightly different.
-The word nafs is defined as “a feature of the soul.
-This feature continuously directs people to committing sin.”
-The desire to commit evil acts, such as lying and cheating, is therefore a result of the nafs.
+The word nafs is defined as the part of you which desires things.
+The nafs has many levels; the lowest nafs desires evil and is called “nafsul ammara” (i.e. evil commanding nafs).
+The desire to commit evil acts, such as lying and cheating, is therefore a result of the nafs (or nafsul ammara to be specific).
 When a person follows the demands of his/her nafs, it grows stronger and demands more.
-Fighting against its wishes and worshiping more often, on the other hand, weakens the nafs and diminishes its impact on the person’s life.
-That being said, nafs can also be used to define “the self” as a whole instead of only the evil portion of it.
+Fighting against its wishes and worshiping more often, on the other hand, weakens the nafsul ammara and diminishes its impact on the person’s life.
+Over time the nafs rises to higher levels and beings to desire what is good and virtuous as opposed to what is sinful.
+That being said, the word nafs is sometimes used to define “the self” as a whole instead of only the part which desires things.
 So in order to avoid confusion, one needs to examine the context in which the word is being used.
 In this passage, when Bediuzzaman states “For I see my soul (nafs), more than anybody else, in need of advice”, the word translated as “soul” is in fact “nafs” in the original text.
 Here, the word nafs can be interpreted in both ways.
 When it comes to the usage in this website, I will only use the word nafs to mean the first definition (unless explicitly stated otherwise).

 It is also interesting that, while addressing the reader, he says the reader has asked “me for some advice”.
 While the reader may overlook this, it actually sheds light to a very crucial point and a principal of the author.
 According to Bediuzzaman, “The Risale-i Nur does not look for customers; customers should try to find it and plead [for help from it].
 (Emirdagi Lahikasi-1 p.
 223)” There are a few points worth mentioning here.
 Firstly, the Risale-i Nur is a tafsir (or exegesis) of the Qur’an.
 It is an interpretation of God’s word and is not in need of anybody.
 It is the humans who need to learn and understand the Qur’an in order to cure their spiritual illnesses.
 It is them who need to look for it, and once they find it, to plead help from it.
 Spiritual illnesses, in a way, resemble physical ones.
 When a new medicine is discovered, it is the people with the illness who need to look for it by going to the doctor and not the other way around.